-Omani limited liability company
+The Omani limited liability company (LLC)

-Wholly foreign-owned limited liability company
+The wholly foreign-owned limited liability company (LLC)

 - Best uses: securing approval by the Omani government is very challenging and will require a higher paid-up capital.
 We recommend only this type of business entity to Clients that are willing to do such investment and to hire a significant number of local employees.

-Oman free zone company
+The Oman free zone company

-Joint stock company
+The joint stock company (SAO)

 - Best uses: We recommend joint stock companies for larger projects, involving large investments of funds or raising private or public capital.